arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/patch_update_multiple_documents.md

 write concern is not fulfilled if two replicas are not in-sync.

-Note that the HTTP status code is configurable via the `--cluster.failed-write-concern-error-code` startup option.
+Note that the HTTP status code is configurable via the `--cluster.failed-write-concern-status-code` startup option.
 It defaults to `403` but can be changed to `503` to signal client applications that it is a temporary error.